Skip to the content

 5/ We know getting enough sleep can be challenging for many carers.
 Some people find meditation exercises before bed really help.
 Other tips include having a bath with lavender oil, drinking chamomile tea or reading another chapter of that novel you’ve been meaning to pick up again before going to bed (try to find ways to switch off – especially from online devices).

 6/ Keep in touch with friends, family and others by phone and online.
-It’s reassuring to know at this time that it can be easy to communicate even from far away.
+It’s reassuring to know that it can be easy to communicate even from far away.
 Using our Jointly app is one example of how carers can do this.
 Talking and sharing your feelings with someone who understands can be a massive relief and release.

 person holding up mobile